particle-iot/app-notes/AN007-Tower-Info/README.md

 It might work on some versions of Opera for Mac, Windows, Linux and Android.

-Go here to view the display: [https://docs.particle.io/towerinfo](https://docs.particle.io/towerinfo)

 - Load the firmware above on your Boron.
 It should breathe dark blue (2G/3G) or cyan (LTE).
-- Just navigate to [this page](https://docs.particle.io/towerinfo) on your mobile device, tablet, or laptop.
+- Just navigate to [this page](https://rickkas7.github.io/TowerInfo) on your mobile device, tablet, or laptop.
 - Click the **Start** button.
 - Select the Boron from the dialog.
 - Wait for the results to come in!
 It takes about 2 minutes for 2G/3G.